xfire/guppy/README.markdown

 =================================================

-guppy tries to provide a simple, intuitive and pythonic dependency injection / inversion of control framework.
+guppy tries to provide a simple, intuitive and pythonic dependency injection (inversion of control) framework.

 guppy is a derivered work of this [ioc pseudo container](http://code.activestate.com/recipes/413268/).